bigchaindb/bigchaindb/docs/root/source/transaction-concepts.md

 ## TRANSFER Transactions

-A TRANSFER transaction can transfer an asset
-(or set of assets of the same type) by fulfilling the current conditions on the asset(s).
+A TRANSFER transaction can transfer an asset by fulfilling the current conditions on the asset.
 It must also specify new transfer conditions.

+**Example 1:** Suppose a red car is owned and controlled by Joe.
+Suppose the current transfer condition on the car says that any valid transfer must be signed by Joe.
+Joe and a buyer named Rae could build a TRANSFER transaction containing Joe's signature (to fulfill the current transfer condition) plus a new transfer condition saying that any valid transfer must be signed by Rae.

-Example: Someone might construct a TRANSFER transaction that fulfills the transfer conditions on four previously-untransferred assets of the same asset type e.g. thumbtacks.
-The amounts might be 20, 10, 45 and 25, say, for a total of 100 thumbtacks.
+**Example 2:** Someone might construct a TRANSFER transaction that fulfills the transfer conditions on four previously-untransferred assets of the same asset type e.g. paperclips.
+The amounts might be 20, 10, 45 and 25, say, for a total of 100 paperclips.
 The TRANSFER transaction would also set up new transfer conditions.
-For example, maybe a set of 60 thumbtacks can only be transferred if Gertrude signs, and a separate set of 40 thumbtacks can only be transferred if both Jack and Kelly sign.
+For example, maybe a set of 60 paperclips can only be transferred if Gertrude signs, and a separate set of 40 paperclips can only be transferred if both Jack and Kelly sign.
-Note how the sum of the incoming thumbtacks must equal the sum of the outgoing thumbtacks (100).
+Note how the sum of the incoming paperclips must equal the sum of the outgoing paperclips (100).

 ## Transaction Validity